santhanuss/lerobot-pusht/README.md

 Note: Low success is expected due to very limited training steps.
 The goal of this project is to demonstrate the full training → evaluation → visualization pipeline.

-🔥 This line is important:

-“demonstrate the full pipeline”

-That’s exactly what you achieved.

-🧩 PART 6 — How to reproduce (optional but powerful)

-Add this 👇

 ## How to Reproduce